hoangdao297/BlackJackGame/README.md

 "comments":"for comment"}
 For winner 1 denotes for player, 0 for dealer and 2 for tie.

-Case 1: When player has blackjack in the initial time Case 2: Player hits unitl busted
+Case 1: When player has blackjack in the initial time.
-Case 3: Player hits and stands at value > when dealer reach >=17 Case 4: Player hits and stands at value< 21 when dealer busts in dealer's turn Case 5: Player hits and stands at value < dealer's turn value Case 6: Player hits and stands at value= dealer's turn (Tie) Case 7: Player hits unitl busted but in this case player hits more than one Ace Case 8: Player hits and stands at value (contains 2 Aces) > Dealer's turn value (1 Ace) Case 9: Player hits and stands at value (2 Aces) equals to dealer's turn value (1 Ace) (Tie!)
+Case 2: Player hits unitl busted.
+Case 3: Player hits and stands at value > when dealer reach >=17.
+Case 4: Player hits and stands at value< 21 when dealer busts in dealer's turn.
+Case 5: Player hits and stands at value < dealer's turn value.
+Case 6: Player hits and stands at value= dealer's turn (Tie).
+Case 7: Player hits unitl busted but in this case player hits more than one Ace.
+Case 8: Player hits and stands at value (contains 2 Aces) > Dealer's turn value (1 Ace).
+Case 9: Player hits and stands at value (2 Aces) equals to dealer's turn value (1 Ace) (Tie!).
-Case 10: Player hits and stands at value (2 Aces) < dealer's turn value (1 Ace) Case 11: Player hits and stands at value (3 Aces) > dealer's turn value (1 Ace)
+Case 10: Player hits and stands at value (2 Aces) < dealer's turn value (1 Ace).
+Case 11: Player hits and stands at value (3 Aces) > dealer's turn value (1 Ace).

-8. All test cases are in .json format
+8. All test cases are in .json format.
 To run all the test cases, navigate to the folder location and type: python test_game.py